-WESTconsin: One negotiation sparks a decade of partnership and peace of mind
+WESTconsin: One negotiation sparks a decade of partnership

 In 1939, as the U.S. was beginning to recover from the Great Depression and working to regain confidence in banking institutions, seven residents of Menomonie, Wisconsin applied for a charter to establish Menomonie Farmers Credit Union.
 From then until 1953, the credit union operated from members’ homes until its assets grew to $365,000 and the first branch opened.